Mining

 Mining can be done by:

-• Flying the ship yourself (not common)
+• Flying the ship yourself (not common except early in the game)

 • Setting “Automine” as a ship’s default behavior